VOLUNTEERING – YOU CAN DO IT

 - Motor Vehicle Accidents

-As a Volunteer Firefighter, you will be expected to attend drills once a week.
-You will also be trained to meet State of Oregon standards for Firefighters.
-The Fire District averages 17-20 emergency responses per month.
+As a Volunteer Firefighter, you will be expected to attend weekly drills, occasional classes, and respond to calls.
+The Fire District averages 60 emergency responses per month.

 O.K.
 WHAT DO I GET OUT OF IT?